SolayMane/BTKCourse/README.md

 ````bash
 mkdir btk
 ````
-All following commands will executed inside this folder
+All following commands should be executed inside this folder

 ## Fetch Databases